Venice Buhain, News Editor

 Alex is a cofounder and editor at The Seattle Globalist.
 He has a background as a visual journalist and has reported from over a dozen countries, including Syria, Ethiopia and Pakistan.
 His work has been published by PBS, The Seattle Times, FRONTLINE/World and the Seattle Weekly.
 He recently directed the award-winning documentary BARZAN and he teaches journalism in the University of Washington’s Department of Communication.

 Sarah Stuteville, Creative Director

 Sarah Stuteville is a print and multimedia journalist and a cofounder of The Seattle Globalist.
 Stuteville won the 2014 Educator of the Year award from the Society of Professional Journalists Northwest, and her journalism has been honored with numerous awards including the 2014 SPJNW award for best online column, and a Sigma Delta Chi Award for magazine writing.
 She writes a weekly column on our region’s international connections that is shared by the Seattle Globalist and The Seattle Times and funded with a grant from Seattle International Foundation.
 She is a former board member of the Society of Professional Journalists, Western Washington chapter, and of Short Run Seattle.

 Christina Twu, Community Engagement Editor

 Christina Twu heads up our community workshop series and works with diverse contributors on stories that authentically reflect their voices and communities.
 She’s received regional recognition from the Society of Professional Journalists for her reporting on race and education, and prior to the Globalist, served as editor-in-chief of the International Examiner.
 Off editing duty, she karaokes and studies the future of content strategy as a master’s degree candidate for the University of Washington’s Communications Leadership program (CommLead).
-She enjoys speaking Chinglish and supports revolutionary work, including that of Got Green, an organization for which she now serves on the board.
+She enjoys speaking Chinglish and supports revolutionary work, including that of Got Green, an environmental justice organization for which she now serves on the board.